rdeneau/formation-fsharp/en/fsharp-training-09-object-oriented.md

 In fact, there are several polymorphisms.
 The main ones are:

-1. By sub-typing: the one classically evoked with object-orientation → Basic type defining abstract or virtual members
+1. By sub-typing: the one classically associated with object-orientation → Base type defining abstract or virtual members
    → Subtypes inheriting and implementing these members
 2. Ad hoc/overloading → overloading of members with the same name
 3. Parametric → generic in C♯, Java, TypeScript